Council collects recycling bins every week from residential properties in Moreland. Your recycling bin has a yellow lid.

 Council collects your recycling bin each week on the same day as your garbage bin.
 The day of collection depends on where you live.

 Please place your bin out by 5.30 am of collection day, preferably the night before.
 Garbage and recycling bins are usually collected in the morning.

-What can be put in your recycling bin
+What you can put in your recycling bin